 The current expansion of networks is the sixth in a range of goals set for the next 5 years and is scheduled to be finished by 2021.
 This expansion comprises 21 regional broadband projects currently underway as well as 1519 district capitals connected to the fiber optic network.

-Peruvian government is planning to make a kind of a spider web with the fiber optic networks to reach out all districts.
-The government hopes that once the optical fiber network is in place authorities can make use of it for tele-education, telehealth, telework and e-government.
+The Peruvian government is planning to make a kind of a spider web with the fiber optic networks to reach out to all districts.
+The government hopes that once the optical fiber network is in place authorities can make use of it for tele-education, telehealth, telework, and e-government.

-During a presentation at the Annual Conference of Executives (CADE) 2016 taking place in Paracas, Peru’s first Vice-President said that modern technologies will be used successfully to ensure effective communication reaching to the benefit of public.
-Government intends to deploy wherever the optical fiber network may reach.
+During a presentation at the Annual Conference of Executives (CADE) 2016 taking place in Paracas, Peru’s first Vice-President said that modern technologies will be used successfully to ensure effective communication reaching to the benefit of the public.
+The government intends to deploy wherever the optical fiber network may reach.

 Set as the sixth objective, the investment was valued at US$1.5 billion, a quite important amount for the Peru government.
 According to private-run Infrastructure and Development Association (AFIN), the gap in infrastructure totaled US$160 billion and that in transport amounted to US$58 billion.